1995–96 Toronto Raptors season: NBA draft

-Subsequent to the expansion draft, Toronto was given the seventh pick, after the Vancouver Grizzlies, in the 1995 NBA draft.
-They selected Damon Stoudamire, a point guard out of University of Arizona, around whom Thomas chose to base the franchise.
-The selection of Stoudamire was met with boos from fans at the 1995 NBA draft at SkyDome in Toronto, Ontario, many of whom wanted 1995 NCAA Tournament Most Outstanding Player Ed O'Bannon of UCLA, who was taken with the next pick by the New Jersey Nets (and, unlike Stoudamire, would not have success and be out of the league after two seasons), The Raptors' second selection was guard Jimmy King from Michigan, a senior and part of the recruiting class of 1991 that became known as The Fab Five.
+Subsequent to the expansion draft, the Raptors were given the seventh overall pick, after the Vancouver Grizzlies, in the 1995 NBA draft.
+They selected Damon Stoudamire, a point guard from the University of Arizona, around whom Thomas chose to base the franchise.
+The selection of Stoudamire was met with boos from fans at the 1995 NBA draft at the SkyDome in Toronto, Ontario, many of whom wanted 1995 NCAA Tournament Most Outstanding Player, Ed O'Bannon from the University of California, Los Angeles, who was taken with the ninth overall pick by the New Jersey Nets (and, unlike Stoudamire, would not have success and be out of the league after two seasons), The Raptors' second selection with the 35th overall pick was shooting guard Jimmy King from the University of Michigan, a senior and part of the recruiting class of 1991 that became known as The Fab Five.